Tommy Gunns finds that Southeast Asian countries put refreshing spins on the traditional cup of tea.

 Taiwan – Home of the bubble tea.
 Bubble tea was created in the 80’s and is a mixture of tea, flavorings, milk, and chewy tapioca balls.
 It is also called boba or pearl tea.
 Here is a link to a previous post about this drink: http://bit.ly/KxRuCZ.

 Thailand – Thai Tea is a blend of black tea with spices, sugar, and evaporated and/or sweetened condensed milk.
-Our favorite is iced, but it may be served hot as well.
+Tommy's favorite is iced, but it may be served hot as well.
 Cha Manao is another popular tea drink from Thailand.
 It is similar to Thai Iced Tea, but made with lime juice instead of milk.

 Malaysia - Tea known as Teh Tarik, or ‘Malaysian Pulled Tea’ contains black tea and evaporated milk.
 Malaysians have made an art out of pouring tea back and forth between two containers, until it becomes well mixed and frothy.
 They have pouring contests where competitors never spill a drop.
 Here is a short clip showing some tea pouring talent: http://bit.ly/KgtBL9.